Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Introduction

 \section{Introduction}

-The idea that random matrix ensembles offer a useful way to model the Hamiltonian of a generic quantum system has a long and illustrious history.
-In the original and simplest formulation of this approach, the ensemble is chosen to be invariant under a general, symmetry-respecting rotation of basis and the focus is on spectral properties since only these are basis independent.
-A very wide range of physical systems show universality in their spectral correlations, in the sense that within suitably chosen energy windows these are the same as calculated from random matrix theory \cite{Mehta_Random_2004,Haake_2010,DAlessio_2016}.
+Generic many-body quantum systems present a theoretical challenge, because no individual example is expected to be analytically tractable, and because numerical studies are limited to small system sizes.
+An extraordinarily fruitful response to this challenge has been to investigate average properties of ensembles of systems, in place of single instances.
+In particular, the use of random matrix ensembles to model the Hamiltonian of a generic quantum system has a long and illustrious history~\cite{Mehta_Random_2004,Haake_2010,DAlessio_2016}.
+In the original and simplest formulation of this approach, the ensemble is chosen to be invariant under a general, symmetry-respecting rotation of basis.
+A key diagnostic of the chaotic dynamics expected in generic quantum systems is provided by the statistical properties of the spectrum of the Hamiltonian, and a very wide range of physical systems show universality in their spectral correlations, in the sense that within suitably chosen energy windows these are the same as calculated from random matrix theory.

+Random matrix theory involves two related and well-appreciated simplifications.
+First, in any fixed basis all matrix elements of the Hamiltonian are non-zero with probability one, whereas for a conventional Hamiltonian consisting only of few-body operators, many matrix elements are zero in a Fock-space basis built from suitable single-particle orbitals.
+Second, because of invariance of the ensemble under rotations, it cannot fully describe a spatially extended system with local interactions.
+An important goal is to understand what happens when these unphysical features are removed.